3D Scanning Clean Up & Modification Service

 3D printing, otherwise known as additive manufacturing is a procedure of making three-dimensional products by translating a digital CAD file into a printed product.

-A 3D printed article is produced using additive forms.
+A 3D printed article (eg. a cellphone cover) is produced using additive forms.
 In the additive method, an object is built by laying down progressive sheets of the material until the whole product is built.
 Each of these layers are a thinly cut horizontal cross-segment of the consequent product.

 Just like a Word file prints in two dimensions on a page (but if you look closely you can see the ink sitting off the page a bit), many layers of 2D printing make a 3D object when printed from a 3D file.